Is Anxiety Treatable?

 Environmental factors

 Environmental factors, such as major life changes or trauma, can also contribute to the development of an anxiety disorder.
 For example, suppose someone experiences a traumatic event, such as a car accident or physical assault.
 In that case, they may have persistent feelings of fear or worry associated with the event, which could contribute to the development of an anxiety disorder over time if left untreated.
-In addition, environmental factors, such as chronic stress from work or school, can also put someone at risk for developing an anxiety disorder due to prolonged exposure to negative feelings and thoughts.
+In addition, environmental factors, such as chronic stress from work or school, can also put someone at risk for developing an anxiety disorder due to prolonged exposure to negative or anxious feelings and thoughts.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Medical conditions
+Medical conditions linked to anxiety

 Medical conditions, such as thyroid problems or heart disease, can also be linked to increased anxiety levels in some individuals.
-These conditions typically cause physical symptoms like rapid heart rate and difficulty breathing, which can trigger feelings of panic and fear in those affected, potentially leading to an increase in their overall level of anxiousness.
+These conditions typically cause physical symptoms like rapid heart rate and difficulty breathing, which can trigger feelings of panic and anxiety in those affected, potentially leading to an increase in their overall level of anxiousness.

 Is anxiety curable?

-While there may be no cure for anxiety, it tends to be a highly treatable condition, and many people have successfully managed their symptoms with the help of therapy, medication, lifestyle changes, and alternative treatments.
+While there may be no cure for anxiety, it tends to be a highly treatable condition, and many people have successfully managed their anxiety symptoms with the help of therapy, medication, lifestyle changes, and alternative treatments.
 With the right treatment plan, people can experience a significant decrease in their anxiety levels and lead happier, more fulfilling lives.

 Treatment options for anxiety disorders

-Medications
+Medications for anxiety

 Most medications used to treat anxiety disorders work by increasing levels of neurotransmitters like serotonin that can help improve mood and reduce feelings of fear or agitation.